Talks And Publications

 You can see these changes in the talks we have given and the content provided to a number of organizations, including Stanford University and The Exploratorium.

 - Multi-cultural 11th Grade U.S. History: Technology Integration

-A paper originally prepared for East Palo Alto High School Curriculum Development by Dr. Bonnie Tenenbaum of the K-12 Instructional Resource Center.
+A paper originally prepared for East Palo Alto High School Curriculum Development by Dr. Bonnie Tenenbaum of the K-12 Internet Resource Center.

 - Original Catalog, Goals and Key Words for the Library Instructional Media Center

 This document, from the 1990's, outlined the original Catalog, Goals and Key Words for the "Library Instructional Media Center".